Climbing Kilimanjaro is the ultimate adventure and there are many routes to help you reach the summit.

 If after educating yourself thoroughly about the risks involved you still wish to ascend to the summit via the Western Breach, please make sure to only book with a responsible tour operator who can provide you with a well-trained and experienced guide.

-Please request your custom quote from us, and we will recommend the best tour operators to you for a private climb.
+Please request a referral from us, and we will recommend the best tour operators to you for a private climb.
 As it is important that all group members are of roughly equal physical abilities and mountain experience in order to minimize your risks when climbing the Western Breach, please also note that responsible tour operators will not operate open group climbs for the Western Breach, and we are unable to open such new group climb for you.

 The suggestions above are not exhaustive and there are many other variations on the routes we have discussed so far.
 For many of these routes, the duration can either be extended or shortened and pre-acclimatization climbs can be added, depending on your preferences and physical abilities.